SpaceNetLab/SKYFALL/README.md

    bash time_slot_analysis.sh 3600 64 0.5
    ```

 6. Aggregated_deployment (as shown in Section 5.2.
 You should specify the number of timeslots and throughput degradation, e.g., 3600 and 0.9).
 Throughput degradation could be like 1, 0.9, 0.8, 0.7, 0.6, 0.5 as shown in Section 6.
-Thus, run the following commands sequentially to Aggregate the deployment for various degradations:
+Thus, run the following commands sequentially to Aggregate the deployment for various degradations: (one minute taken with our hardware)
    ```
    bash aggregated_deployment.sh 3600 1
    bash aggregated_deployment.sh 3600 0.9